Assets of Community Value and the Community Right to Bid

 The Charity Commission is a source of information on setting up and running charities.
 The model governing documents are a good model for constitutions.

 Land Registry is a source of information on who owns property and maps of the property.
-To check if Derby City Council owns a property please call 01332 643332.
+To check if Derby City Council owns a property, telephone 01332 643332.